scythe-suite/scythe/INSTALL.md

-If you want to edit and keep track of your configuration and exercises you are suggested to turn `confs` and `exercises` into git repositories (after removing the example exam configuration, exercises, and harvests).
+If you want to edit and keep track of your configuration and exercises you are suggested to turn `confs` and `exercises` into git repositories (after removing the example exam configuration and exercises).